Saddam Hussein: Warfare

 Adnan Khairallah (1940–1989), the Defence Minister, being awarded by Saddam.

 Iraq invaded Iran on 22 September 1980, first launching airstrikes on numerous targets in Iran, including the Mehrabad Airport of Tehran, before occupying the oil-rich Iranian province of Khuzestan, which also has a sizable Arab minority.
-The invasion was initially successful, as Iraq captured more than 25,900 km^{2} of Iranian territory by 5 December 1980.
+The invasion was initially successful, as Iraq captured more than 25,900 km2 of Iranian territory by 5 December 1980.
 Khuzestan and Basra were the main focus of the war, and the primary source of their economies.
-With the support of other Arab states, the United States, and Europe, and with major financial support from the Arab states of the Persian Gulf, Saddam became "defender of the Arab world" against a revolutionary, fundamentalist Shi'a Iran.
+With the support of other Arab states, the United States, and Europe, and with major financial support from the Arab states of the Persian Gulf, Saddam became "defender of the Arab world" against a revolutionary, fundamentalist Shia Iran.
 Consequently, many viewed Iraq as "an agent of the civilized world."
-He fought Iran mainly to prevent the expansion of Shi'a radicalism.
+He fought Iran mainly to prevent the expansion of Shia radicalism.

 The blatant disregard of international law and violations of international borders were ignored.
 Instead Iraq received economic and military support from its allies, who overlooked Saddam's use of chemical warfare against the Kurds and the Iranians, in addition to Iraq's efforts to develop nuclear weapons.
 In the first days of the war, there was heavy ground fighting around strategic ports as Iraq launched an attack on Khuzestan.
 After making some initial gains, Iraq's troops began to suffer losses from human wave attacks by Iran.
 Meanwhile, Saddam's efforts to develop nuclear weapons faced a setback when Iraq's nuclear reactor was destroyed on 7 June 1981 by an Israeli air attack.
 By 1982, Iraq was on the defensive and looking for ways to end the war.
 Iraq quickly found itself bogged down in one of the longest and most destructive wars of attrition of the 20th century.

 During the war, Iraq used chemical weapons against Iranian forces fighting on the southern front and Kurdish separatists who were attempting to open up a northern front in Iraq with the help of Iran.
 Tariq Aziz later acknowledged Iraq's use of chemical weapons against Iran, but said that Iran had used them against Iraq first.
 The Iranians, demanding that the international community should force Iraq to pay war reparations to Iran, refused any suggestions for a cease-fire.
 Despite several calls for a ceasefire by the United Nations Security Council, hostilities continued until 20 August 1988.
 It was not until 20 July 1988 that Iran accepted Resolution 598, mainly due to poor morale, economic collapse, and Iraq's highly successful Tawakalna ala Allah Operations, which reversed all of Iran's territorial gains and effectively brought the war to an end.
 Encyclopædia Britannica states: "Estimates of total casualties range from 1,000,000 to twice that number.
 The number killed on both sides was perhaps 500,000, with Iran suffering the greatest losses."
 Neither side had achieved what they had originally desired and the borders were left nearly unchanged.